How to Buy a Home If You Don't Qualify For a Mortgage

 If you can’t get a mortgage with a mortgage lender, you can try seller financing, sometimes called owner financing.

-Seller financing is when a seller, usually an individual, allows you to purchase the house that they own and extends a private mortgage to you.
+Seller financing is when a seller, usually an individual, allows you to purchase the house they own and extends a private mortgage to you.

 Many who can’t make the payment for closing costs and other home issue costs will find seller financing attractive because you and the seller may be able to put in writing a payment plan that works for both parties.